longndt/gemini-intro/README.md

 - **Beginner?** Start with the [Quick Start Guide](QUICK_START.md)
 - **Need Details?** Read the [Development Guide](DEVELOPMENT_GUIDE.md)
 - **Stuck?** Check the troubleshooting section in the development guide

-## 🎉 Ready to Build AI Apps?

-Start your journey into the world of Generative AI!
-Each tutorial builds on the previous one, so you'll learn step-by-step how to create increasingly sophisticated AI applications.

-Happy coding! 🚀✨